vensko/pint/README.md

 - Is able to search across all subscribed databases.
 - Allows to keep a custom user database in a separate file (by default, packages.user.ini).
 - Allows to override paths and settings via environment variables.

+# What Pint is not
+- **Pint is not a portabilizer**, though it provides ways to manage portable apps more easily.
+- Pint can't install a particular version of an app, only the latest, preferably portable, one.
+Though, it's often able to detect a version after installation.

 # Installation
 To install Pint, save [pint.cmd](https://github.com/vensko/pint/raw/master/pint.cmd) to a separate directory.
 By default, Pint will create the following items: